HaverLee1/electron-angular-sqlite-bootstrap-webpack/README.md

+# Deprecated

+Please use other [starter which uses angular-cli](https://github.com/pamtbaau/electron-angular-cli-sqlite-bootstrap).
+Until a few releases ago, angular-cli could not be used in combination with custom webpack configurations.
+Things have changed... and I'm using other starter for own projects.

 # Sample application using Angular 8+, Electron 6+, SQLite3 4+, Bootstrap 4+ and Webpack 4+

 > For a similar application using Angular CLI see starter [electron-angular-cli-sqlite-bootstrap](https://github.com/pamtbaau/electron-angular-cli-sqlite-bootstrap)